-15. Where a student is found guilty of a Minor Offence, the MAMC shall be empowered to impose one or more of the following penalties:

-- The issue of a formal warning.
+- 15. Where a student is found guilty of a Minor Offence, the MAMC shall be empowered to impose one or more of the following penalties: - i.
+The issue of a formal warning.
 Where such a warning is imposed, no further action will be taken against the student.
 A note of the imposition of the warning will be kept, and any further allegation arising against the student in the context of the same programme of study will normally be referred for consideration as a Major Offence in accordance with paragraph 17 (iii) below.
-However, no reference to any formal warning imposed under this Regulation will be made on the student's degree transcript or certificate. - 2.
-The reduction by any amount of any or all of the marks obtained by the student in the module concerned to a minimum module mark of 1%. - 3.
-In exceptional circumstances, where a student is found guilty of a first offence of academic misconduct in relation to a module undertaken on a resit basis, the MAMC may permit the student to resubmit the work in which academic misconduct was found, at the next available opportunity, with the aim of achieving the minimum level of performance required to allow progression (in which case the mark for the work will be capped at that minimum level).
+However, no reference to any formal warning imposed under this Regulation will be made on the student's degree transcript or certificate. - ii.
+The reduction by any amount of any or all of the marks obtained by the student in the module concerned to a minimum module mark of 1%. - iii.
+In exceptional circumstances, where a student is found guilty of a first offence of academic misconduct in relation to a module undertaken on a resit basis, the MAMC may permit the student to resubmit the work in which academic misconduct was found, at the next available opportunity, with the aim of achieving the minimum level of performance required to allow progression (in which case the mark for the work will be capped at that minimum level). - iv.
+Where a student is found guilty of academic misconduct in relation to a module in a previous, completed, part of their programme, e.g. where they are found to have assisted another student to obtain an advantage by unfair means, the Committee may, exceptionally, impose one or more of the non-academic penalties in Section 4(vi) of Ordinance XVII (Conduct and Discipline of Students).